svenstaro/wiresmith/README.md

-# wiremaker
-Auto-config Wireguard clients into a mesh
+# wiresmith - Auto-config Wireguard clients into a mesh